fastruby/pecas/README.md

 * users:read.email

 Once set up we can use the rake task `notify:send_noko_format_warning['<name of slack group to alert>']`.
-This task is desined to be run once an hour (for best results - a few minutes after the hour) as it will only notify users Slack reports as being in the timezone currently within an hour of 8pm.
+This task is destined to be run once an hour (for best results - a few minutes after the hour) as it will only notify users Slack reports as being in the timezone currently within an hour of 8pm.